kontent-ai/cli/README.md

 ### Debugging

+By default, we do not provide any additional logs from the HttpService.
+If you require these logs, you can change this behavior by using (option `--log-http-service-errors-to-console`).

 If you come across an error and you're not sure how to fix it, execute your migration script as follows and setup your debugger to the specified port.

 ```sh